Stackclash/5e-vault/5. Mechanics/Bestiary/Legendary Group/Sea Hag.md

 - Most surfaces are covered by a thin film of slime, which is slick and sticks to anything that touches it.
 - Currents and tides are exceptionally strong and treacherous.
 Any ability check made to safely navigate or control a vessel moving through these waters has disadvantage.
 - Shores are littered with dead, rotting fish.
 The hag can sense when one of the fish is handled and cause it to speak with her voice.

-## Is copy
-_Source: Monster Manual_

-true

-## _copied from
-_Source: Monster Manual_

-Hag (VGM)